Surfaces 2018 Review: At this year's show, branding and marketing shared center stage - Mar 2018

-Further muddying the waters is the use of real wood veneers atop both rigid LVT and laminate cores.
+Further muddying the waters is the use of veneers made of real types of wood flooring atop both rigid LVT and laminate cores.
 This frontier was first crossed by Shaw years ago with Epic, a hardwood veneer atop an HDF core.
 These innovations are quickly blurring the boundaries between products.
 And the question is: how do we determine what is a real hardwood?
 And, more importantly, who decides?

 The waterproof focus relates to the biggest consumer marketing trend in residential flooring right now-pet friendly.
 PetProtect, branded by Invista’s Stainmaster, is in danger of becoming a noun.
 Stain treatments, odor treatments, specialized backings, scratch resistance, antimicrobials, hydrophobic carpet fibers, dent resistance-all in service of Rocky, who will now have to confine his assault to sofas and chairs, and, of course, slippers.